commgdog/esbern-org-server/README.md

     +-- integration - Integration tests
     +-- unit - Unit tests
 ```

+## Date and Time
+This project includes a wrapper utility for managing dates and times.
+There is a service wrapper in
+`src/services/datetime.ts` that you should utilize for date and time functionality.
+All date and time
+values on the server-side are in `UTC` whereas the client must translate from `UTC` to their respective
+timezone saved on their account.

 ## Database
 For the project to run, you must create a database and create the required tables.
 This project